Alexis211/kogata/README.md

 	src/apps/             userspace binaries
 	src/tests/            test suite

+## Important TODOs

+* The VFS code is not thread-safe !
+Very dangerous, must be taken care of soon.
+  (important design considerations not to be overlooked)
+* How does a process exit, what does it do, how do processes synchronize ?
+* Have several threads in a single process
+* Better handling of errors (rather than panicing) ; userspace apps should not have the possibility of crashing the system

 ## Licence

 None of the source files have a licence header because it's cumbersome.
 All the